Constraints on the dark matter-baryon interaction cross section from galaxy cluster thermodynamics: Modeling

 where $\frac{dQ_{\mathrm{AGN}}}{dt} $ is the heating rate due to AGN feedback, $\frac{dQ_{\mathrm{rad}}}{dt}$ is the heat transfer rate due to bremsstrahlung, and $\frac{dQ_{\mathrm{b\rightarrow\chi}}}{dt}\approx 0$ is the heat transfer rate due to baryons losing energy to DM particles.
 Since $\frac{dQ_{\mathrm{AGN}}}{dt} $ and $\frac{dQ_{\mathrm{rad}}}{dt}$ are similar in magnitude, this places an upper bound on the magnitude of the cooling rate due to DM-baryon interactions, as those interactions cannot cool the cluster more than is allowed by this equilibrium statement.

-Calculating heating and cooling rates for galaxy clusters requires information about their gas densities and temperatures.
-The density and temperature profiles of baryons in the intracluster medium (ICM) is determined using the hydrostatic equation assuming spherical symmetry
+Calculating heating and cooling rates for galaxy clusters requires information about their gas densities and temperatures, as our only observables are $M_{500}$ and $L_{500}$ (section \ref{sec:data} for more details).
+The density and temperature profiles of baryons in the intracluster medium (ICM) is determined using the hydrostatic equilibrium equation assuming spherical symmetry.

+where temperature is related to density $\rho_b$ through the ideal gas law $T_b = \mu m_p P_b/\rho_b$. $M_{\mathrm{enc}}(r)$ is the total mass enclosed within a radius $r$, assuming the Navarro-Frenk-White (NFW) density profile \citep{Navarro1996}, and can be expressed as

+where $r_s$ is the scale radius and $\rho_s$ is the normalization of the density profile. $P_b$ is the ICM pressure profile defined as